Ulrich Gleiter, "Bay of Penharn," 2023, Oil on linen, 28 x 30 in.

 Ulrich Gleiter, “Church Saint-Сlet (Cléden-Cap-Sizun),” 2023, oil on linen, 28 x 18 in.

 Ulrich tells us that several of the Brittany works were painted with the German artist group “Norddeutsche Realisten” (“North German Realists”).
 Later this year, he’ll be a part of their exhibit at the Heikendorf Museum.
-He adds that the group is renowned in Germany for its impressionist painters and members are also based in the Netherlands, Denmark, and Finland.
+He adds that the group is renowned in Germany for its impressionist painters and members are also based in the Netherlands, Denmark, and France.

 In addition to the Sandau and Leo Gallery exhibition, you can find Ulrich Gleiter’s works in the following: